*We’ll PRICE-MATCH any comparable Rapid Opiate Detox Center

 While under our doctor’s care, the short answer is Yes.
 As stated in Vivitrol’s prescribing information pamphlet: “If a more rapid transition from agonist to antagonist therapy is deemed necessary and appropriate by the healthcare provider, monitor the patient closely in an appropriate medical setting where precipitated withdrawal can be managed.”
 Source: Vivitrol.
 Section 5.3.
 Page 10

-How does Vivitrol® work?
+How Does Vivitrol® Work?

-Vivitrol® – or rather naltrexone – began life as a treatment for alcoholism.
-People who took naltrexone reported a decreased appetite for alcohol, mainly because the positive sensations attributed to alcohol had been lessened as a result.
+Vivitrol® – or rather Naltrexone – began life as a treatment for alcoholism.
+People who took Naltrexone reported a decreased appetite for alcohol, mainly because the positive sensations attributed to alcohol had been lessened as a result.

-Scientists began to explore other uses for naltrexone, and experiments revealed that the substance – when injected – is a very effective opiate blocker.
+Scientists began to explore other uses for Naltrexone, and experiments revealed that the substance – when injected – is a very effective opiate blocker.
 Opiates are produced by the body naturally, as well as being introduced into the body by the taking of opioid substances derived from the opium poppy, as all opiate-based painkillers are.
-It was found that naltrexone inhibits the euphoric sensations associated with opiates, as well as lessening the cravings for them.
+It was found that Naltrexone inhibits the euphoric sensations associated with opiates, as well as lessening the cravings for them.

-Is Vivitrol® safe?
+Is Vivitrol® Safe?

 There are a few side effects associated with using Vivitrol® – namely insomnia, nausea, headaches and anxiety – but these are some of the same exact side effects of using opiate-based painkillers in the first place, and they are much less intense.
 They are certainly much less intense than the terrible side effects associated with withdrawing from opiates.